-Charpy Impact Testing
+Charpy Impact Testing for Toughness

 Charpy Impact Testing is the application of a sudden applied load confined to a localized area of a material to determine its notch toughness or impact strength.

 Tension testing is a routinely used method of determining material strength.
-A material’s yield strength, ultimate tensile strength and percent elongation (ductility) may be determined from a tension test.

-(a) Rockwell A, B and C Scale
+Rockwell A, B and C Scale

 Rockwell hardness testing is the most widely used method for determining hardness.
 It can determine the hardness of most metals and alloys, ranging from the softest materials to the hardest steels.

-(d) Onsite Hardness Testing (Portable Krautramer)
+On-site Hardness Testing (Portable Krautramer)